Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations

 \subsection{Flow Phase Transition in Rayleigh-B\'enard Convection}

-The Lorenz-63 model \citep{lorenz1963deterministic}, which consists of three coupled nonlinear ODEs,
+The Lorenz-63 model \cite{lorenz1963deterministic}, which consists of three coupled nonlinear ODEs,

 is a model used to describe the motion of fluid under Rayleigh-Bénard convection: an incompressible fluid between two plates perpendicular to the earth’s gravitational force.
 The parameters $\sigma$, $\rho$, and $\beta$ represent the Prandtl (Pr) number, the Rayleigh (Ra) number, and the coupling strength, respectively, with $\beta$ typically set to $\frac{8}{3}$.
 In convective flow, the Nusselt number (Nu) quantifies heat transfer efficiency and identifies laminar and chaotic regimes with bifurcations.
-In the Lorenz-63 model, it is estimated as $Nu = 2\frac{z_{\infty} - z_0}{\rho}$ \citep{robbins1979periodic}, where stable fixed points correspond to laminar flow, and chaotic attractors represent turbulent flow.
-The location of phase transitions is analytical, given by $\sigma=\rho-2(\beta+2),\sigma=\beta+1$ and shown in Figure \ref{fig:ra-pr-nu surface}(a), see \citep{dullin2007extended} for more details.
-We consider the parameters (Pr, Ra) within the domain $[15,115] \times [0.1,100.1]$ as input to the model, with Nu as output to the model.
-The $z_\infty$ is determined as the long-term average.

-Two challenges arise: (1) jump magnitudes vary along the transition boundaries with larger magnitudes being easier to capture than smaller ones, see Figure \ref{fig:ra-pr-nu surface}(b); (2) the surface exhibits sharp drops followed by rapid rebounds, making transitions difficult to capture, see Figure \ref{fig:ra-pr-nu surface}(c).
-As a result, emulators may overshoot due to sharp rebounds or miss subtle variations influenced by small jump magnitudes \citep{gorodetsky2014efficient}.

-To build the emulator of Nu with respect to (Pr, Ra), we initiate a LHD with $n_0 = 10$ and then perform a sequential design up to a total of 200 samples.
-The size of the candidate set, $n_{\text{cand}}$, is set at 500 for ALM, MICE, and VIGF, and 200 for DGP-ALC and GradEnt.
-The metrics are evaluated using test sets consisting of 625 global points and 300 local points.
+Understanding the transition from stable (laminar) to chaotic (turbulent) flow is critical in fields like atmospheric science for weather modeling \cite{lorenz1963deterministic}, and engineering for designing systems like heat exchangers and electronic cooling solutions \cite{ahlers2009heat}.
+The Lorenz-63 model analytically characterizes sharp behavioral shifts, making it an essential benchmark for methods designed to emulate complex systems with sudden transitions and bifurcations.